openshift/enhancements/enhancements/art/flexibly-enforcing-product-build-constraints-in-ci.md

 When rendering the release controller browser interface, a release payload possessing these annotations will be displayed with an icon indicating inconsistency.
 When a user hovers their mouse over this icon, a tooltip will display all inconsistencies that prevent this release from being released for production.

+An "inconsistent" release will still be accepted by the release controller if it passes standard testing.
+This is because inconsistency is completely normal during transitional periods (e.g. if a golang bump happens before feature complete).
+Inconsistency post feature-freeze will begin to affect ART pipelines & QE workflow, but the issues can be handled by those teams without disrupting the flow of nightlies.

 ![Inconsistency Visualation](inconsistent.gif)